WiseGuru/Community-Digital-Garden-Docs/customization/header-sitename-to-image.md

 I also provided screenshots to show image size using current settings next to text.
 You may need to tweak the pixel sizes to get your image to show optimally.

 ### filetree.njk
+`src/site/_includes/components/filetree.njk`

-Icon for when the filetree is being displayed (either in full-screen or as a pop-out)
+Icon for when the filetree is being displayed (either in full-screen or as a pop-out).
+Changes begin at line 39.

 #### Before: